cytoscape/py4cytoscape/doc/concepts.rst

     open_session('mySession')
     # ...
     export_image('myImage.png')
-    # ... do something with the .png
+    # ... use Python to do something with the .png

 or